Tungsten Village: Nederland’s New Neighborhood of Affordable Workforce Housing

 More about Tungsten Village:

 A final Planned Unit Development (PUD) application was submitted to the Town of Nederland.
 The Nederland Planning Commission approved the proposal by a 4-to-1 vote at their February 28, 2018 meeting, and the Nederland Town Board approved the plan on March 20th.
 We are deeply grateful to town leaders and staff for your support, as well as community partners and other supporters who shared your thoughts about the need for this housing.
 We understand some neighbors in the area surrounding the housing site have concerns about potential impacts of some aspects of the development on them.
-We remain committed to listening to these concerns and addressing them to the best of our ability.
+We remain committed to listening to these concerns and addressing them to the best of our ability while also meeting our mission and goal of increasing access to affordable workforce, senior, and family housing in Nederland.

-BCHA has submitted an application to the Colorado Housing and Finance Authority (CHFA) for funding support for the construction of this new neighborhood of affordable workforce housing.
-The application seeks to utilize Low Income Housing Tax Credits, an important tool in the creation of affordable housing.
-We expect to hear the result of the application by late summer or early fall.
+BCHA has been awarded tax credits through the Colorado Housing and Finance Authority (CHFA) for funding support for the construction of Tungsten Village.
+Low Income Housing Tax Credits are a critical tool in the creation of affordable housing.

 The proposal includes: